vamp30/telegram-gift-sniper/README.md

     *   This will install all necessary project dependencies using npm.
     *(Note: For non-Windows users, simply run `npm install` in the terminal after cloning.)*

-*You don't have to edit any files initially; the script will ask you for required inputs (like Telegram API ID, API Hash, spending limits, etc.) when you run it.*

 ### Manual Configuration